maas-alliance/maas.guide/glossary.md

 See: [Booking](#booking)

+### Transportation Service Provider

+An organization or operator that maintains one or more vehicles for the purpose of transporting goods or people.

 ### Ticket

 A digital or physical representation of a [booking](#booking), allowing a person to gain access to a form of transportation.